The Triangle Weekender

 The Carolina Theatre in Durham hosts the OUTSOUTH Queer Film Festival, a celebration of the LGBTQ+ community through films, in August.
 Photo courtesy of the Carolina Theatre.

-Celebrate the 13th anniversary of this spectacular, colorful and energetic festival at City Plaza in downtown Raleigh.
-Founded by the Raleigh/Durham Afro-Caribbean Association in 2012 to create a deeper appreciation for AfroCaribbean culture, performers and bands parade down the street in elaborate costumes jamming to music traditional to their countries – more than 15 will be represented – while attendees enjoy great acts, artisan vendors and tasty, culturally significant foods.
+Founded by the Raleigh/Durham Afro-Caribbean Association in 2012 to create a deeper appreciation for AfroCaribbean culture, performers and bands parade down the street at City Plaza in elaborate colorful costumes jamming to music traditional to their countries – more than 15 will be represented – while attendees enjoy great acts, artisan vendors and tasty, culturally significant foods.

 Lazy Daze Arts and Crafts Festival

-Enjoy this annual two-day arts and crafts festival with almost 300 featured artists, a beer garden, live music, children’s activities and various food and drink vendors at Cary Town Hall Campus
+Enjoy the 50th anniversary of this annual two-day arts and crafts festival with almost 300 featured artists, a beer garden, live music, children’s activities and various food and drink vendors at Cary Town Hall Campus

 Old-Fashioned Farmers’ Day